jeremytammik/tbc/a/2048_voodoo_webview2.md

 f6c5042c-3953-4e47-afb0-42e0e62b1e73-00023f10:1:SURFACE
 Curiously, if I dimension the grid in the model where the ceiling is, the references are with the code f6c5042... which is the UniqueId of the ceiling.
 If I dimension it in the model with the linked ceiling, the dimension references are 33899bce....
 It's as if Revit renames the references, and I have no way of obtaining them from the ceiling because they are not those.
 Any ideas?

-Fair59's answer is an image.
+Fair59's new answer is an image.
 Does it say more than a thousand words?
 It says enough, anyway:
 /Users/jta/a/doc/revit/tbc/git/a/img/dim_hatch_linked_model_ceiling.png
 dim_hatch_linked_model_ceiling.png
 dim_hatch_linked_model_ceiling_stable_rep.png